supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

 You MUST refer to `supabase-cli.md` and follow setup before proceeding.

 1. Verify CLI is installed
-2. Verify CLI is linked to a hosted project by checking `supabase/.temp/project-ref`
+2. Verify CLI is logged in and linked to a project with `supabase projects list`
+3. If CLI is not logged in, run `supabase login`
-3. If CLI is not linked, instruct the user to run `supabase link`
+4. If CLI is logged in but no project is linked, ask which project the user wants to link to then run `supabase link --project-ref <id>`

 # MCP setup (Hosted)